-Our Board consists of 10 directors, nine of whom are independent.
+Our Board consists of nine directors, eight of whom are independent.
 A director is independent if the Board affirmatively determines that he or she satisfies the independence standards set forth in the applicable rules of NASDAQ, has no material relationship with the Company that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and is independent within the meaning of Rule 10A-3 of the Exchange Act of 1934, as amended (the "Exchange Act").
-The Board has reviewed the independence of our current non-employee directors and has determined that each of W. Allen Doane, Michael K. Fujimoto, Faye W. Kurren, James S. Moffatt, Mark M. Mugiishi, Kelly A. Thompson, Allen B. Uyeda, Vanessa L. Washington and C. Scott Wo is an independent director.
+The Board has reviewed the independence of our current non-employee directors and has determined that each of Michael K. Fujimoto, Faye W. Kurren, James S. Moffatt, Mark M. Mugiishi, Kelly A. Thompson, Allen B. Uyeda, Vanessa L. Washington and C. Scott Wo is an independent director.
 In determining the independence of its directors, the Board considered transactions, relationships and arrangements between the Company and its directors, the details of which are not required to be disclosed in this Proxy Statement pursuant to Item 404(a) of Regulation S-K. In addition, in determining the independence of its directors, the Board considered that certain businesses in which Mr. Fujimoto has a material interest, particularly Hawaii Planing Mill, Ltd. dba HPM Building Supply, certain businesses in which Dr. Wo has a material interest, specifically C.S.
 Wo & Sons, Ltd. and Kunia Country Farms, and certain businesses in which Dr. Mugiishi has a material interest, specifically, Hawaii Medical Service Association, have loans that were made by the Bank in the ordinary course of business, on substantially the same terms, including interest rates and collateral, as those prevailing at the time for comparable loans with persons not related to the lender, and that did not involve more than the normal risk of collectability or present other unfavorable features.
+The Board also considered that Dr. Mugiishi serves as an executive officer of an entity on whose board of directors Mr. Harrison serves as Chairman, and has determined that this relationship does not affect our Board's determination of director independence.